SAP-archive/teched2020-DAT263/exercises/ex1/README.md

 4. Click on **Browse Connections** and navigate to the `/input/` directory in the `TechEd2020_S3` connection.

-5.  click on on the **View Factsheet** button on the `performance.csv` file
+5. Click on on the **View Factsheet** button on the `performance.csv` file

   ![](./images/performance_viewFactsheet.png)

 6. Click on the **Data Preview** button.
-Observe that all of the individual files from the source directory have been appended into a single consolidated csv files.
-The file size should be approx 40kb.
+Observe that all of the individual files from the source directory have been appended into a single consolidated csv file (The file size should be approx 41kb)

   ![](./images/performance_dataPreview.png)